What is status page aggregation?

 Status page aggregation is a necessary part of staying on top of outages for DevOps, SRE, and IT teams.
 End users for many businesses and non-profit organizations can benefit from it as well.
 It is possible to set up a status page aggregator yourself, but first consider how much you rely on accurate information regarding services that are crucial to your business.
 Are you tech-savvy enough – and do you have enough time – to make sure your aggregation page is accurate now and continues to be reliable in the future?
 If not, you are likely to benefit from the convenience of a dedicated, robust, and feature-rich product like StatusGator.
 Join the community!

 How to aggregate status pages?

 Use StatusGator — the most trusted status page aggregator on market.
 If you prefer a DIY solution for status page aggregation, you will need a location to display the statuses, e.g., a simple self-hosted website, and a script that checks the status of services within a certain period and stores data to be displayed.

 Yes, StatusGator has a free plan that allows aggregating 3 status pages.
 Also, a free trial of any paid plan is available for 14 days.

 Services like Downosaur and StatusTicker are considered to be StatusGator alternatives.
 However, some of these services use user-generated reports of issues, while StatusGator uses only official information issued by vendors.
 StatusGator was designed with the business needs in mind, so it provides numerous indispensable features.

-Status page aggregator displays real-time data about the status of several services or vendors.
+The status page aggregator displays real-time data about the status of several services or vendors.
 The most trusted solution is StatusGator.
-It has 1,650+ services available for monitoring and uses only official data from the vendors themselves.
+It has 1,700 services available for monitoring and uses only official data from the vendors themselves.

 Is making your own status page aggregator easy?